isomerpages/isomerpages-govtech/media/technews/_posts/2019-03-22-build-your-own-personal-voice-assistant-part1.md

 1. Login with the following credentials

+    User: pi

-User: pi, Password: raspberry
+    Password: raspberry

     (You can change the password by running Terminal and typing sudo raspi-config and selecting the Change Password option)

 > Testing the microphone and speaker